Kayak or Stand up Paddleboard?

 Which One Should You Choose: Kayak or SUP?

-If you are brand new to paddling and are conflicted about which paddling discipline to learn, I am here to help.
+If you’re brand new to paddling and conflicted about which paddling discipline to learn, I’m here to help.
 As founder of Manhattan Kayak Co, I have a lot to share on this topic.

-In debating kayak and SUP, I remember my dad, Dieter Stiller, a pioneer in bringing kayaks to the US via the Klepper Kayak Company.
+In debating kayak and SUP, I remember my dad, Dieter Stiller, a pioneer in bringing kayaks to the United States via the Klepper Kayak Company.
 From his perspective, the kayak is superior in races and expeditions.
 It offers a stable center of gravity and the efficiency of a double-bladed paddle.
-The sleek closed deck, low windage, and rudder made the kayak into an athlete’s boat.
-As a 12 year old kayaker in the Adirondacks, I did circles around the canoes.
+The sleek closed-deck, low windage, and the rudder make the kayak into an athlete’s boat.
+As a 12 year old kayaker in the Adirondacks, I did circles around the canoes!

 Freestyle Kayaking

-My perspective started to shift after meeting Eric EJ Jackson, a pioneer in freestyle kayaking.
-His flat bottomed 6-foot kayak can do nearly anything an Olympic gymnast can do, and in 10-foot waves.
+Eric EJ Jackson, a pioneer in freestyle kayaking, can do nearly anything an Olympic gymnast can do, and in 10-foot waves.
 I’ve been honored to learn modern freestyle kayaking from him.

 One of the tenets of freestyle kayaking is using your paddle vertically, as a combination of a keel and underwater sail.
 Pressure variances between the paddle blade and river current will steer the kayak from point to point, instead of trying to overpower a force that cannot be overpowered.